JamesRPoulin/ParsevalSum/README.md

 "AssertionError": the input is not summable over the integers (if this occurred when calculating a zeta value, then the number is not a positive even integer).

 "TypeError": Sage cannot express the factorization of the input in terms of radicals (the offending factor also raises an exception).
+Another reason could also be that this package only accepts rational coefficients (and typed as rationals, so 1/2 instead of 0.5, for instance).

 "RuntimeError": Sage cannot handle the number of computations.